pascal-felique/NNCV/README.md

 The outputs of the slurm jobs that were run for training the models are available in the slurms folder.

+There is a measurements folder that contains several Excel sheets with calculations and measurements.

 We have provided an Excel sheet with the choice of resolutions for images and patches that are used during Curriculum Learning.

 There is an Excel sheet with the durations of the simulations to indicate that the training becomes more difficult when moving further through the curriculum.

 There is an Excel sheet with the efficiency measurements for the different trained models.

-There is a folder with training loss and validation graphs that were captured from the Weights & Biases platform.
+There is a figures folder with training loss and validation loss graphs, and other measurements.

-There is a folder with the original paper about the Fast-SCNN model architecture and a presentation about Fast-SCNN from BMVC 2019.
+There is a references folder with the original paper about the Fast-SCNN model architecture and a presentation about Fast-SCNN from BMVC 2019.

 ### Fast-SCNN model architecture